Diet

 Pros:

--Complete control over the ingredients-Good for cats with dietary sensitivities
+-Good for cats with dietary sensitivities

 Cons:

--Risk of pathogens for raw-Time consuming-Hard to ensure nutritional balance
+-Risk of pathogens for raw

-āš ļøBefore you do homemade food, please ensure you have checked what kind of food cats can eat and supplements that you need.
-And please do NOT feed human foodāŒ.
+⚠️Before you do homemade food, please ensure you have checked what kind of food cats can eat and supplements that you need.
+And please do NOT feed human food❌.

 **If homemade food is less than 30% of the diet, you don’t really have to add supplements because commercial food usually contains balanced nutrients.
 However, if homemade is more than 30%, then you need to add supplement to ensure your cats have all the nutrients that are required.
-For example, Calcium. šŸ‘‰Considering all the factors we choose a mixed diet of dry and wet, cooked and raw.
-We choose canned food with additional kibble as our main meal.
-Homemade cooked food, freeze dried and raw are usually occasionally or specially prepared for cats that need high-quality nutrition.
+For example, Calcium.